Funding Opportunities

 UNC School of Medicine: Boost Funding

 UNC School of Medicine (SOM) faculty are extremely successful in their efforts to obtain funding for their research, even though the funding climate has become increasingly competitive.
 The SOM recognizes that it often takes multiple submissions and additional experimental data to get a new project funded, particularly as a new investigator, or with a more complex, multi-PI project.
 In support of these efforts, the SOM Office of Research is inviting applications from faculty for Boost awards, which are designed to boost the chances of funding for an NIH grant (or similar) that has been reviewed favorably but needs additional revisions and preliminary data in order to be funded on resubmission.
-Due dates for Boost Funding for this fiscal year will be October 9, 2023 and April 22, 2024.
+For more information, please visit the OoR Funding site.

 UNC School of Medicine: Bridge Funding

 The School of Medicine is opening the first round of applications for Bridge Funding for this fiscal year.
 Bridge Funding provides continued support for successful research projects that suffer a lapse in funding.
 Investigators eligible for funding in this round should have had a competing renewal application for an R01 or equivalent grant reviewed in the most recent review cycle.
 Bridge funding is a critical resource for SOM faculty, and a high proportion of bridge funding recipients have been successful in renewing their NIH support.
 Thus, a competitive bridge funding application must demonstrate a high likelihood of receiving NIH funding upon resubmission.
-The due dates for Bridge Funding for this fiscal year will be October 9, 2023, January 15, 2024, and April 22, 2024.
+Please visit the OoR Funding site for more information.